Mushroom-Daemon/doks/content/docs/3_psych_triggers/urgency.md

 ## Creating a Sense of Urgency
 A while back I had this girlfriend.
 We had a lot of fun, but she was hesitant to commit to me.
 No matter what I tried, she just wouldn't become "official."

-Then, there was this other time—with another girlfriend—and I was the one having a hard time committing to *her*.
-We had a great time together, all systems go, but I couldn't help but wonder what else was out there...
+Then, there was another time&mdash;with another girlfriend&mdash;and *I* was the one having a hard time committing to *her*.
+I just couldn't help but wonder what else was out there...

-In both relationships, a committment was finally made.
-But SOMETHING WAS NEEDED TO.
-Can you guess what it was?
-I'll tell you.
+Both relationships eventually led to committment.
+But something needed to happen first.
+He's what tipped the scales...

 A breakup.

 And both times the dumper came crawling back.

-When we feel like we might lose something—especially when we perceive that thing as being good for us—the game changes.
-Suddenly, it's time to shit or get off the pot.
-And we might just realize we have to shit *real bad*.
+Humans are funny.
+We sometimes don't appreciate what we have.
+But, man, when there's a threat of it being taken away, we sure want to hold on tight.
+The time to shit or get off the pot is over, and with no bathroom in sight, we realize we've got to shit *real bad*.

 A feeling of scarcity is a powerful motivator—one you're wise to exploit in every piece of copy you write.
 I'll tell you why.